How To Become A Digital Nomad (no matter your age!)

 Whatever you do, there is someone out there who needs your services on a contractual basis.

-Use sites like upwork.com and fiverr.com to pitch your services and start to work your own hours.
+Use sites like upwork.com and fiverr.com to pitch your services and start to work your own hours from wherever you want in the world.

 Then when you’re ready, you can turn your freelance work into a fully-fledged business that funds your lifestyle.